 Proper Use of Towels

-- When entering the bath, place it on your head or leave it at the side of the bath
+Use a small towel (tenugui) when washing your body.
+When entering the bath, place it on your head or on the side of the bath.
+It's okay to use it to cover your body (only while moving).

-- Do not bring them into the bathroom
+Leave large bath towels in the changing room.
+Do not bring them into the bathroom.

 Rule 3: Tie Up or Gather Your Hair